 Upon submission of a proposal, applicants will receive a confirmation email from the BSCC stating the proposal has been received.
 The email will be sent to the individual who signed the application and the person listed as the Project Director.

 Disqualification

 The following will result in an automatic disqualification:

-- The original hard copy or electronic version of the Proposal are not received by 5:00 p.m. on June 7, 2019. - The applicant is not a Federally recognized Native American Tribe.
+• The original hard copy or electronic version of the Proposal are not received by 5:00 p.m. on August 9, 2019.